Glover House (Newtown, Connecticut): Description and history

 The Glover House stands in Newtown's village center, across Main Street from Edmond Town Hall.
 It is a three-story wood-frame structure, covered by a mansard roof, with its exterior walls clad in clapboards.
 The main facade is three bays wide, with a central projecting bay and a full-width single-story porch.
 The porch is supported by round Corinthian columns, and has a dentillated cornice.
 Windows are set in segmented-arch openings on the second floor, and the third floor dormer windows are set in round-arch openings under gabled roofs.
 The interior retains many period features and finishes.

-The house was built in 1869 for Henry Beers Glover, and its design has been attributed to Silas Beers, who Glover new from service on a church building committee.
+The house was built in 1869 for Henry Beers Glover, and its design has been attributed to Silas Beers, whom Glover knew from service on a church building committee.
 The house was owned by a succession of Glover descendants (whose later generations were named Budd) until 1977.
 Henry Beers Glover was one of the town's richest men, a successful businessman and banker.
 William Beecher, who married one of Glover's daughters, was a local attorney and judge of the probate court.
 Their daughter, Florence Budd, remained in the house until her death in 1977.